miguelperosanz/predicting_customer_subscription/README.md

-This is the repository corresponding t
+This is the repository corresponding to the task "Predicting customer subscription"

 In this repository you can find 2 folders: